dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 The truth is that God is inside all of us.
 We are all connected and God could be working through any of us.
-What is happening is nothing people couldn't use God to stop if we could just communicate, but there are forces that see anything people say and do because it's all digital and permanent, contradicting the Christian doctrine of forgive and forget.
+What is happening is nothing people couldn't use God to stop if we could just communicate, but there are forces watching all we say and do because everything is digital and permanent.
+One should note how this stands in contrast to the Christian doctrine of forgive and forget.
 Everything we say is indexed & analyzed.
 And we all have these unique ID numbers, which allow online databases to be merged and analyzed.
 We have to be able to speak if we want to speak out, but the mute button is always on with digital.
 If God resides within us all, then how could they censor God?

 <a name="god-is-omnipresent-and-descends-from-the-nature-of-information" />